balaprasanna/loopback-angular5-workshop/loopback05.md

-### Lets learn how to add custom API methods (based on business logics) and before & After hooks
+### Lets learn how to add custom API methods (based on business logics)
+### Also, about Before & After hooks

-#### Before and After Saved Hooks:
+#### 1. Before and After Saved Hooks:

-Lets say we have a model `Product`/
+Lets say we have the `Product` model
 - i want to create a computed property and save it in DB.
 - instead of asking the users to compute, u can do this calculation just before u save it into DB.
-- Another example :You can also use this to `update_at` property of any model, if any.
+- Another example :You can also use this to update any datetime fields like `update_at` property of any model, if any.

 This is a simple use-case to demonstate before & after hooks.
 #### NOTE: For this to work, you should have added `price_dollar` property of the `product` model.